JTorralba-CS/NETTAP/README.md

 4) Adds CARRAGIE-RETURN + LINE-FEED to minimize overlapping of received records causing extra processing for GeoEvent service.
 GeoEvent service uses the ETX as record separator but sometimes receives short status messages like "STXE99ETX".

-5) Stores the "cleansed" data in the TCP_CCC.txt file.
+5) Stores the "cleansed" data in the Packet_CCC.txt file.

-6) Exclusive mode - only one active socket between source and destination TCP system.

 ## Stack: